remnrem/luna-doc/docs/ref/power-spectra.md

     SPK   5.39341010843361
 ```

-Both measures are based on the folllowing heuristic:
+Both measures are based on the following heuristic:

   - take the log-scaled power spectrum (between the frequencies specified by `peaks-frq`) and scale it between 0.0 and 1.0

-  - detrend this spectrum (DT: detrended spectum) and then apply a smoothing median filter (with `peaks-window` sample points) to give a smoothed spectrum (SM)
+  - detrend this spectrum (DT: detrended spectrum) and then apply a smoothing median filter (with `peaks-window` sample points) to give a smoothed spectrum (SM)

-  - calculate the differece (DF) between DT and SM
+  - calculate the difference (DF) between DT and SM

   - estimate the kurtosis of DF (which is the `KURT` metric) and the `SPK` (spikiness) as the sum of absolute values of the derivative of DF (`sum( abs(diff(DF))`)

 The kurtosis estimate is normalized to have an expected value of 0 for
 normal distributions (i.e. subtract 3.0); larger positive values
 indicate greater spikiness in the spectrum.
 Likewise, greater values
 of `SPK` reflect higher spikiness.
-The two metrics difference a
+The two metrics differ a
 little, in that the latter is more sensitive to having many but
 smaller peaks (i.e. summing over all differences), whereas the `KURT`
 metric is more sensitive to a single, strong outlier.
 These metrics
 do not have directly interpreted scales (e.g. they may depend on
 sample rate, etc) but are designed to provide rankings across multiple
-studies, to identifier outliers, with respect to the extent of spectral spikes.
+studies, to identify outliers, with respect to the extent of spectral spikes.

 Adding the `peaks-verbose` option gives additional output (stratified by both `CH` and `F`) that directly give the `DT`, `SM` and `DF` spectra
 as described above:   plotting these for the first instance: (black = DT, blue = SM):